-The PHA will give written notice of 14 calendar days for nonpayment of rent.
+The PHA will give written notice of 30 calendar days from the date the tenant receives the notice for nonpayment of rent(during nationwide emergency orders) or 14 calendar days from the date the tenant receives the notice for nonpayment of rent (upon expiration of nationwide emergency orders).
 For all other lease terminations, the PHA will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.